Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 EXAMPLE

-If a social scientist thought they should imitate the natural sciences, then they will try to find law-like regularities in the social world that are as rigid as the laws of nature (such as the law of gravity).
-If a social scientist thought they should not imitate the natural sciences, they will probably emphasize the element of unpredictability in human action.
+If a social scientist thought they should imitate the natural sciences, then they would try to find law-like regularities in the social world that are as rigid as the laws of nature (such as the law of gravity).
+If a social scientist thought they should not imitate the natural sciences, they would probably emphasize the element of unpredictability in human action.

 4. Belief and Evidence